ng-doc/ng-doc/apps/ng-doc/docs/getting-started/configuration/index.md

 ## Output folder

-You can also change the output folder for the documentation application by specifying `outDir`, this folder is used for storing generated pages and modules.
+You can also change the output folder for the documentation application by specifying `outDir`, this folder is used for storing generated pages and other NgDoc files.

 ```typescript name="ng-doc.config.ts"
 import {NgDocConfiguration} from '@ng-doc/builder';